 The majority of shipments will receive the ‘May Proceed’ message.
 A good compliance history with the CPSC increases that possibility.

-The most common manifest hold is issued by the CBP in the event it doesn’t receive an ISF on time or receives an ISF that contains errors.
-The ISF, or Importer Security Filing, is commonly sent by either the shipmaster or importer.
-A Licensed Customs Broker being used as the Importer of Record may also submit an ISF.
+The most common manifest hold is issued by CBP when they don’t receive an Importer Security Filing (ISF) on time or receives one that contains errors.
+The ISF is commonly sent by either the shipmaster or importer.
+A licensed customs broker acting as an importer of record may also submit it.

-Other times, the CBP will issue a random manifest hold for a spot inspection.
-Since it’s logistically impossible for the CBP to independently verify every container against its declared manifest, random inspections are conducted.
-If your shipment just so happens to be one of these, there really isn’t anything you can do.
+Other times, CBP will issue a random manifest hold for a spot inspection.
+Since it’s logistically impossible for the agency to independently verify every container against its declared manifest, random inspections are the most practical option.
+If your shipment is chosen for such an inspection, you’ll just have to wait for the process to play out.

-Any cargo hold issued by the CBP or a related government agency can result in a penalty fine.
-Whether you receive a fine or not depends on why the hold was issued in the first place, the nature of the mistake (if there is one), and how many mistakes were found.
+Any cargo hold issued by CBP or a related government agency can result in a fine.
+Whether you receive a fine or not depends on why the hold was issued in the first place, the nature of the mistake, and how many of them were found.

-Manifest mistakes can cost a shipmaster or importer $5,000 for each discrepancy found.
-If your cargo is not in compliance with import regulations on a spot check, there are usually hefty fines issued by the overseeing agency too.
+Manifest mistakes can cost a shipmaster or importer $5,000 for each discrepancy discovered.
+If your cargo does not comply with import regulations on a spot check, there are usually hefty fines issued by the overseeing agency, too.

-Even if everything is in compliance with your cargo, disorganization of your documents or clerical errors may increase the hold time.
+Even if your cargo is in compliance with all applicable regulations, disorganization of your documents or clerical errors may increase the hold time.
 In some cases, port authorities may even have to transfer your cargo to another facility while investigations are conducted.
-The inspection may not find any mistakes, but the CBP might still fine you for delaying port activities and for the storage of the inspected cargo.
+The inspection may not find any mistakes, but CBP might still assess a fine for delaying port activities and the storage of inspected cargo.

 Want to ensure your critical import data stays secure?
 File a CBP Confidentiality Request.

-The best way to avoid the majority of manifest holds is to have a clear understanding of what causes them to begin with.
+The best way to avoid most manifest holds is to have a clear understanding of what causes them in the first place.
 A time delay on your shipments isn’t convenient, but a penalty on top of a time delay can spell financial disaster.
-Most of what you can do to avoid a manifest hold will also help you avoid penalties and fees from the CBP or related agencies.
+Most of what you can do to avoid a manifest hold will also help you avoid penalties and fees from CBP or related agencies.

 Importers should pay special attention to these specific items: